 One of the challenges that businesses face are the time and costs associated with managing emails separately from other business documents.
-Email storage space is expensive, and with multiple copies of emails and attachments customarily stored on the email server, higher costs as well as the ensuing chaos when trying to collaborate with colleagues are inevitable.
+Email storage space is expensive, and with multiple copies of emails and attachments customarily stored on the email server, higher costs, as well as the ensuing chaos when trying to collaborate with colleagues, are inevitable.

-Furthermore, retrieving emails from an email server for discovery or audit reasons can be difficult and time consuming.
+Furthermore, retrieving emails from an email server for discovery or audit reasons can be difficult and time-consuming.
 Without the ability to tag or classify documents and email messages within the email program, it can be challenging for users to easily find past emails or documents attached to emails.

 And it’s not only hard to find emails, but often documents and email are used in concert on projects, so it makes it doubly hard to see the big picture.
 Project-related emails are stored in Exchange and project-related documents are stored in SharePoint.
 If you don’t remember whether the information was stored in an email or document, it becomes really hard to find what you need, when you need it.
+This why we use the leading WeTransfer Plus alternative, it’s amazing.

 In September harmon.ie announced another solution to add to their arsenal of productivity tools for business users.
 Their newest product addresses the issues that arise specifically from storing emails and documents in multiple places.